 Founded in 1839 on the divide between the Red and Sulphur rivers, Paris became the seat of Lamar County in 1844.
-It was settled by a diverse group of frontier personalities.
-Sam Bell Maxey—a West Point graduate, attorney and Confederate general—made his family home here.
+It was settled by a diverse group of frontiersmen.
+Sam Bell Maxey--a West Point graduate, attorney and Confederate general--made his family home here.
 Retired outlaw Frank James (brother of Jesse) clerked in a local dry goods store.
-The town was home to John Chisum, who became one of the West's foremost cattle barons.
+John Chisum became one of the West's foremost cattle barons.
 Notorious frontier outlaw queen, Belle Starr, tended a farm near town.
-Today, the town is a commercial center for a fertile agricultural region and home to Paris Junior College.
+Today, the town is a center for a fertile agricultural region and home to Paris Junior College.
+In 2013, Paris received a First Lady's Texas Treasure Award for its dedication to historic preservation efforts.

 You are now leaving TravelTex.com.
 You are on your way to an external website.